civetweb/civetweb/docs/UserManual.md

 The `include` directive may be used to include the contents of a file or the result of running a CGI script.
-The `exec` directive is used to execute a command on a server, and show command's output.
+The `exec` directive is used to execute a command on a server, and show the output that would have been printed to stdout (the terminal window) otherwise.
 Example:

     <!--#exec "ls -l" -->